 Catalyst 2940 Switch

-Catalyst 2960-S Series Switch
+Cisco Catalyst 2960-S Series Switch

 Cisco Catalyst 3560 Family Switches

-Ciscoís Catalyst 3560 family is a selection of non-modular switches that includes IEEE 802.3af and Power over Ethernet (PoE) functionality in 10/100 Ethernet and 10/100/1000 Ethernet implementations.
-The Catalyst 3560 is a proven access-layer switch for midsize business LAN access or satellite-office environments, combining both 10/100/1000 and Power over Ethernet (PoE) options for high efficiency while streamlining the deployment of key applications such a VoIP, wireless connectivity, video surveillance, and building management systems.
-IT managers can activate network-wide intelligent services such as quality of service, rate limiting, access control lists, multicast management, and high-performance IP routing with the simplicity of traditional network switching.
+The Catalyst 3560 Series is a line of fixed-configuration switches that features IEEE 802.3af and Cisco Power over Ethernet (PoE) capability in 10/100 and 10/100/1000 configurations.
+The Catalyst 3560 switch is a proven access-layer switch for midsize business LAN connectivity or branch-office environments, offering both 10/100/1000 and PoE options for high efficiency while streamlining the installation of vital technology such a Voice over IP, wireless access, video surveillance, and remote video kiosks.
+Customers can deploy network-wide smart services including quality of service, rate limiting, access control lists, multicast administration, and high-performance IP routing while maintaining the ease of conventional network switching.

 Catalyst 3750 Family Switches